As a program, we are committed to providing the best environment for our student-athletes tto learn and grow as players and as people.

 Student-athletes must meet school attendance requirements to participate in activities and athletics.
 Unexcused absences or accumulation of tardies may result in students being held from practice/competition.

 Please communicate with your team coach if you are able when absent or if you know of an upcoming absence.
-Players should be the ones making coaches aware of any conflicts.
+Players should be the ones making coaches aware of conflicts.
 It is the players’ responsibility to know their eligibility each day and to take care of any issues.

 Absences are dealt with by the coaches on an individual basis.

-Players that accept spots on any of the teams in the Prior Lake Boys Soccer Program are expected to be committed to attending all practices, games, and team events.
+Players that accept spots on any of the teams in the Prior Lake Boys Soccer Program are expected to be fully committed to attending all practices, games, and team events.
 Any issues with this should be addressed prior to tryouts.

 The Prior Lake Boys Soccer Program will be in accordance with Prior Lake High School policies as approved by the School Board when dealing with any chemical violations.
 Players are expected to remain chemically free.
 Zero tolerance policy on this issue.